embedded-office/canopen-stack/docs/_api_network/co-nmt-set-mode.md

 ### Description

-The possible values of the reset type CO_MODE are:
+The possible values of the device mode CO_MODE are:

 | Value | Description |
 | --- | --- |